Archive for the ‘Rochester, New York’ Category

 Eye-spotted Ladybug

-Most the ladybugs we see anymore are non-native species that were imported by the U.S. Dept of Agriculture in the 70s to control agricultural pests.
+Most of the ladybugs we see anymore are non-native species that were imported by the U.S. Dept of Agriculture in the 70s to control agricultural pests.

 Sounded like a good idea at the time, but they’ve driven out many of our native species.